Maximise your interest in saving.

 You might be saving for something in particular; when planning on what to save for, try to consider if you are going to need access to that money on a regular basis.
 There are many savings accounts and different ones will give you varying amounts of interest.
 If you are never quite sure when you may need the money or are saving it for a ‘rainy day’ you may want to consider an instant access account.
 This typically means you will be able to withdraw your money without giving your bank or building society any notice.
 What you gain in access to your money you tend to lose in interest and instant access accounts typically will not give you a high yearly return.

 When planning on saving on a regular basis there are certain accounts out there that will give you a baseline interest rate but then reward you with a bonus for saving regularly and withdrawing (either not at all or a limited number of times).
 These accounts tend to be for those who do not intend to withdraw their money regularly or are saving up for a one off expense at a certain moment in time.
 These accounts will give you a higher rate of interest but limited access to your money so it is important to bear this in mind before opening these type of accounts if you will need quick access to the money at any point.

-If you do find that you have a lump sum saved up and you are certain that you will not need access to the money in the immediate future, you could always look at putting the funds into a fixed interest account.
+According to The Children’s ISA, if you do find that you have a lump sum saved up and you are certain that you will not need access to the money in the immediate future, you could always look at putting the funds into a fixed interest account.
 These accounts typically will reward you with a much higher rate of interest than an instant access account but you will have access to little to none of the money until the term of the account expires.
 These accounts allow you to put your money away for a specific amount of time so it is very important before opening one of these accounts to consider whether you are going to need access to it any point.